Momentum-Team-20/notes/intro-js.md

 ---

-## Think about a recipe - black beans and rice
+## Think about a recipe for black beans and rice

 1. **Chop** an _onion_.
 2. **Mince** _two cloves of garlic_.